Snafu (band)

 Snafu are a British rhythm and blues/rock band, originating in the 1970s, featuring vocalist Bobby Harrison and slide guitarist Micky Moody.
 The band briefly reformed in 1981 for one show under the name The Dirty Gaze.

+On 28 August 1975 the band were featured on the BBC Radio 1 Peel Sessions.
+Produced by Tony Wilson, the set comprised "Bloodhound", "Every Little Bit Hurts", "Hard to Handle" and "Lock and Key".